prernaadvani/whatsprernacooking/_posts/2025-05-07-sweet-potato-lentils.md

 _Makes 2 serving:_

-* ~1/5 lbs sweet potatoes, chopped into cubes
+* ~1.5 lbs sweet potatoes, chopped into cubes
-* 3 tablespoons butter (I used Earth Balance to make it Vegan)
+* 3 tablespoons butter (I used Earth Balance to make it vegan)
-* 1 tablespoon Italian seasoning blen
+* 1 tablespoon Italian seasoning blend
 * 1.5 tablespoons Balsamic Vinegar
 * 1 tablespoon maple syrup (or honey in a pinch)
 * 1 15oz can of lentils, rinsed and drained